 What warranty does Shazeebo offer?

-The fabric has a 10 year warranty on it through the manufactures and Shazeebo offers a lifetime workmanship warranty on all of our shade sails either custom or ready-made.
+The fabric has a 10 year warranty on it through the manufactures and Shazeebo offers a lifetime workmanship warranty on all of our custom shade sails.

 What does the warranty cover?